-- 8.10 Sketch the Lewis dot structure of BH_3CO molecule by showing the formal 3.0pt charges. - 8.11 Which of the statements given in the answer sheet is observed in the C-O bond of a CO molecule upon the bond formation between BH3 and CO ?
-Tick the correct box.
+- 8.10 Sketch the Lewis dot structure of BH_3CO molecule by showing the formal 3.0pt charges. - 8.11 Which of the following statements is observed in the C-O bond of a CO 2.0pt molecule upon the bond formation between BH3 and CO?